 displayed on the website

-So you hear about a work from home opportunity and when you visit the website, remarkably, it says that positions are available in your local town!
+So you hear about an opportunity online and when you visit the website, remarkably, it says that positions are available in your local area!

-Do not be fooled by this…it is called geo-targeting and it is method used to trick you into thinking it has worked in your area for others so it can work for you.
+Do not be fooled by this…it is called geo-targeting and it is a method used to trick you into thinking an opportunity has worked in your area for others so it can work for you.

-In reality, this is a simple bit of code added to the website that picks up on your location and displays it on the website.
-Yet again it’s another scam factor designed to force you into making a purchasing decision.
+In reality, this is a simple bit of code added to the website that picks up your location and displays it on the website.
+Yet again it’s another scam factor designed to increase the chances of you making a purchasing decision.

 #4 ‘Unbelievable’ testimonials are

 For many years now testimonials by genuinely satisfied customers have been a trusted way to assess how good an opportunity is.
 However, in recent years it has become an exploited area by those wanting to scam you.

 Evaluating testimonials requires your focused attention.
 Any exaggerated claims should immediately alert you.
 The more unbelievable they seem, the greater the chances are that they are fake.

 #5 Exit popups offering you a discount or improved offer when you try to leave the website